Hiwonder-docs/TonyPi-Pro/source/docs/12_aI_large_model_course.md

 * **Brief Game Instructions**

-Once the program starts running and WonderEcho Pro announces **"I am ready."**
+Once the program starts running and WonderEcho Pro announces **"I am ready"**.

 Say the wake-up word (the wake-up word depends on the firmware flashed, and by default, the wake-up word for our factory firmware is **"Hello, Hiwonder"**) to activate WonderEcho Pro.
-It will respond with **"I am here."**
+It will respond with **"I am here"**.

 You can then control TonyPi using voice commands.
 For example, saying **"kick the red ball ahead"** will prompt WonderEcho Pro to announce the response generated after processing and execute the corresponding action.